 Lease and Maintenance Are Separate

 This type of contract is also called a “cost per copy” contract in which the lease and the maintenance are two separate contracts.
-In the maintenance agreement, you only pay for what you print or copy, so if your contract states you pay a specific amount per page, your printer company will multiply the number of pages or copies by that fee.
+In the maintenance agreement, you are getting a preventative service that covers parts, supplies, and unlimited training.
+Additionally, you only pay for what you print or copy, so if your contract states you pay a specific amount per page, your printer company will multiply the number of pages or copies by that fee.
 This means you only pay for what you use; this is a more economical option as every sized business or organization has periods of time where print volume may be higher or lower.
 You do not want to be paying for pages do you not use.

 The CPC maintenance contract is a separate monthly bill, but both the CPC maintenance contract & all and in one option would cover preventive service, parts, supplies and unlimited training.